minkwak98/CSPE2024/README.md

 The more rhythmic, fast-tempoed *‘chit,chit,chit,chit’* or _‘mic,mic,mic,mic’_, is the first phrase, and if your ears were sharp enough, you may have even heard the differences between each song!
 One singing male can have multiple types of first phrases, usually 1 to 4, and we call this 'combination of first phrases': a repertoire.
 Each bird's repertoire is stable in time, which means when they have made their own unique repertoire, they don't change it!
 Now this helps us a lot on the field, especially when you are a bioacoustician who doesn't want to traumatize them but still wants to know who is who...🤭(See References if you want to know more!) <br><br>

 The longer, whistle-like latter part, ‘dee-doo-’ (sometimes just the first ‘dee-’) is the dialect, which is shared within locality, or neighbours.
 Meaning if you go to Prague, they will be all singing the same ‘dee-doo-‘, but when you go to Paris, they will all be singing ‘dee-tee-‘!
-Actually, the dialects are more dense and diverse but if you’re more curious about the dialects, check <a href="#section-3">Section 3</a>, <a href="#section-4">Section 4</a>! <br><br>
+Actually, the dialects are more dense and diverse but if you’re more curious about the dialects, check [Section 4](#4-citizen-science-project)! <br><br>

 Isn’t it amazing, that in one song, they have such distinct features?
 Different features, possibly different meanings, different meanings, possibly different functions!
 Now this is where it all gets intersting but I won't overwhelm you with details here...Ask me more if you want to know more!

-<h2 id="section-2">2.
-First phrase types</h2>
+## 2. First phrase types
 Now if you came from my poster, here's the more interesting part for you!
 I have put in each phrase type songs in each image.
 Try listening to the shared types: "Type a" and "Type b".
 Remember that they are all different birds!
 But do they sound the same to you?Let me know what you think!<br>